 Travel life is busy and there’s plenty to do, but sometimes you have downtime.
 This is the perfect opportunity to earn some money while traveling.

 You can supplement your travel budget by using the freelance job opportunities mentioned earlier.
-A lot of jobs on websites like Upwork or Fiverr are remote positions that can easily bed one with a computer and internet access.
+You can do freelance website design and development, freelance copywriter, or photographer, etc. A lot of jobs on websites like Upwork or Fiverr are remote positions that can easily bed one with a computer and internet access.

 10. Plan Ahead